yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 - Active Clients vs. Cores vs. Heap Size.
 - The number of space partitions and backups.

-The [Capacity Planning] section provides a detailed explanation how to estimate the resources required.
+The depanlinkCapacity Planningtengahlink./capacity-planning.htmlbelakanglink section provides a detailed explanation how to estimate the resources required.

 # PU Packaging and CLASSPATH